Return of the Evil Spirit (Matthew 12:43-45)

 A million zeroes never add up to anything; negatives never make positives.
 It’s not enough to do no harm and to stop doing bad things.
 Only Jesus gives complete and final victory in our souls.

 It also means that we have to fundamentally rethink God’s activity around us.
-You know the people in your lives who almost live better lives than the Christians you do?
+You know the people in your life who almost live better lives than the Christians you do?
 We tend to think that God is especially close to these people, because they’re so moral and upright.
 They’re not followers of Jesus, but we almost think of them as honorary Christians in our minds.
 The reality is, they may be some of the people who are farthest from God’s grace in your mind.

 Then think of the people in your lives who aren’t living clean and upright lives.
 You know, the ones who tell the bad jokes, who curse and sleep around and go to clubs and do other stuff.
 They’re not self-improved, but they may be the people in your life who are the closest to God’s grace.
 God may be more at work in their lives than you could ever know.
 And we get to recognize that work and to understand that God isn’t impressed by how much we improve ourselves.
 It’s all about grace.